designworld-ca/designworld-blog/_drafts/Dbaas-Or-Cloud.md

 - working with AWS also implies that some jobs change, some are not required and there are new jobs.
 This won't sit well with a heavily unionized workface that is used to jobs not changing at all.
 - all these issues can be addressed on the technical side with existing tools Amazon supplies like security templates but social factors are much more difficult

+- Amazon offers RDS which supplies:
+  - server maintenance
+  - software install and patching
+  - database backups and high availability
+  - data security
+  - capacity scaling
+  - OS install and patching

+  Note: no containers for RDS
+  pick your own storage type and size
+  VPC provides segmented network by design built in standby and automatic failover

 Overall I imagine the reaction will be to try and duplicate the existing infrastructure in the cloud and optimize later, if at all.